 It’s funny how your thinking changes when your young to when you become a little more seasoned, shall we say.
 I’ve been canning fruit and vegetables for more than 30 years as an adult.
 I took about 10 years off but realized I liked it.
 I’ve dried and canned my own herbs, I’ve put up more pickled items from cucumbers to beets than I can count.
 I’ve canned jams and jellies from fruits I’ve purchased or received from family and friends.
 And I’ve cooked huge amounts of salsa.
 My husband isn’t a fan of me giving that out, since it’s his go-to snack.
 I’m still trying to find a chips and salsa diet that would work.
 I’d make millions!

-So to you canners out there, I salute you for your efforts to keep this tradition alive.
+So to you canners out there, I salute you for your efforts to keeping this tradition alive.
 And to the farmers who literally bring the farm to the table, I thank you for the hard work you do to feed us across the world.

 How Big Is Texas Podcast